45

 Below Average Value

-Key strengths include manageable debt relative to earnings.
-However, the data also shows weak earnings relative to cost and a long payback period.
+What it has going for it: manageable debt relative to earnings.
+What to keep an eye on: weak earnings relative to cost, a long payback period.

 Rankings & Links